Kruchten’s 4 + 1 views of Software Design

 - Road-maps give ideas about deliverables.

 4. Physical View represents the deployment layout or infrastructure of an application.
-It also concerns non-functional aspects like availability and scalability.
+In essence, it captures hardware mapping of application components or processes.

-The cluster of application instances and their places in the geography of physical or virtual machine available.
+The cluster of application instances and their places in the geography of physical or virtual machines available.